 I thought it would be a good idea to reflect on my hospital packing list for my delivery.
 I read a lot of articles on what to pack in your labor and delivery suitcase and many of them were repetitive, and some had some great ideas that I haven’t thought of.
 So here is what I packed, and my discussion on whether I used the items or not.
 Read on for your perfect hospital bag checklist for mom and baby!

 My Labor and Delivery Hospital Packing List

-For Me – General:
+For Mommy – General:

 - Sweat pants